YakovSSH/ECDH_Prototype/README.md

 ```bat
 run_instances.bat 5
 ```
-This opens 5 separate CMD windows, each running the GUI client.
+This opens 5 separate CMD windows, The first one is running a server and the rest will be clients.

 ## Messaging